GrahamboJangles/TradeBotPy/readme.md

 # TO DO:
-- if first order was too long ago, it will slow down pi because of live backtesting
+- limit the amount of data downloaded during live trading, right now it downloads all data since first trade but that will slow down the script over time
 - if past market hours and holding positions, close them

+### maybe fixed
 - going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix

 ## Low priority: